-Proposal Solicitation and Ranking Process
+Proposal Solicitation Package

-The Department has \$24.3 million available to grant to projects under the Coastal Watershed Flood Risk Reduction Program during this solicitation.
-Funds are available through June 2024, but project work should be completed in 2023 to allow time to process final invoices and close out projects by June 2024.
-If the quantity of funds requested exceeds the amount available, the Department may choose to partially fund some or all proposals, may refer proposals to other funding programs, or may not fund selected eligible proposals.
+DWR has \$50.4 million available to award for projects under the Floodplain Management, Protection, and Risk Awareness Program during this solicitation.
+Funds are available through June 2024.
+It is recommended that the project work be completed by the end of calendar year 2023 to allow time to process final invoices and close out projects by June 2024; this is when this appropriation expires.
+Of the funding available, a maximum of 10 percent will be allocated for planning and monitoring projects.
+If the quantity of funds requested exceeds the amount available, DWR may choose to partially fund some or all proposals, may refer proposals to other funding programs, or may not fund selected eligible concept proposals.

-Solicitation of proposals for these funds will begin with simple Concept Proposals, to avoid the expense of preparing full proposals for all projects.
+Solicitation of proposals for these funds will begin with the request for Concept Proposals, to avoid the expense of preparing full proposals for all projects.